ssvlabs/awesome-ssv/README.md

 This repo:

 1. showcases how to [create and run LSD staking pool](/RUN_THIS_REPO.md) leveraging ssv.network,
-2. helps you **start building**, by maintaining is a curated list of [SSV tools & projects & guides](#ssv-projects-&-resources)
+2. helps you **start building**, by maintaining a curated list of [SSV tools & projects & guides](#ssv-projects-&-resources)

 ## Start BUIDLing

 This repo is meant to give you a head start in building a cool prototype of the next big staking app.
-Build something interesting on top such as transferable NFT validators, Restaking app, or whatever else and **open PR**.
+Build something interesting on top such as transferable NFT validators, Restaking app, or whatever else, and **open PR**.

 to **Create and run LSD staking pool**